This is the multi-page printable view of this section. Click here to print.

 --set ipam.mode=kubernetes \

---set kubeProxyReplacement=disabled \
+--set kubeProxyReplacement=false \

 --set securityContext.capabilities.ciliumAgent="{CHOWN,KILL,NET_ADMIN,NET_RAW,IPC_LOCK,SYS_ADMIN,SYS_RESOURCE,DAC_OVERRIDE,FOWNER,SETGID,SETUID}" \